Seminar Information

 Autism - Including Children with Social, Communication, and Behavioral Needs (MNCPD)

 This seminar will explore the key characteristics of Autism Spectrum Disorder and give early childhood practitioners tools to more effectively include a child with Autism in their child care setting.
 Included in this interactive workshop are myths and facts about Autism as well as practical strategies and tips for inclusion.
-(CICC) CC: IV; CD: 3, 8; CBTA: 4, 5, 6, 7
+(2 hours) (CICC) CC: IV; CD: 3, 8; PA:

 Cost includes in-service certificate and wallet certification card (mailed separately) from the American Heart Association.
 Suitable for Rule 2 & 3 requirements.
-CC: VI; CDA: 1
+CC: VI; CDA: 1; PA: N/A

 Increase your sensitivity to disabilities and develop an understanding of personal safety issues.
 Each person brings unique strengths and needs to your setting.
 Learn to observe carefully in order to meet each child’s needs.
 Be prepared to actively participate; dress comfortably.
 (CICC)